-To support the development of the market whilst also capturing sufficient data regarding performance, our requirement plus overholding is expected to be 100MW at most times throughout this period.
+Until we have implemented the changes for offsetting our DR and DM requirement plus overholding is expected to be 100MW at most times.
 However, whilst the services are not being used to offset our alternative actions, if there is a significant risk that market depth across our services could result in an undersupply in existing dynamic services, we will reduce the requirements in the DR and DM markets as necessary to support participation in markets used to manage the system.
 Where a decision is made to reduce the requirement, it will be signalled with as much notice as possible.